On the equivariant implicit function theorem with low regularity and applications to geometric variational problems

 Item (b) also follows easily.
 Namely, the action by isometries of $(\overline M,\overline{\mathbf g})$ on each CMC embedding $x_{\varphi_H}$ produces an orbit which is a $d$-dimensional submanifold of the Banach space $\mathcal C^{2,\alpha}(M)$.\footnote{ This is not a trivial fact, keeping into account that the left action of the isometry group of $(\overline M,\mathbf g)$ on the space $\mathcal C^{2,\alpha}(M)$ obtained via exponential map of the normal bundle of $x$ is only continuous, and not differentiable.
 However, it is proved in \cite{AliPic10} that the orbit of any smooth embedding is a smooth submanifold.} Such orbit is contained in $\mathcal H^{-1}(H)$, which is also a $d$-dimensional submanifold around $x_H$.
 Hence, a neighborhood of $x_H$ in the orbit of $x_H$ coincides with a neighborhood of $x_H$ in $\mathcal H^{-1}(H)$.
-This implies that CMC embeddings $\mathcal C^{2,\alpha}$-close to $x$ must be isometrically congruent to some $x_H$. \end{proof} \begin{rem} Observe that the assumption that $x(M)$ be the boundary of a bounded open subset of $\overline M$ cannot be omitted in Proposition~\ref{thm:implfunctthmCMC}, as equality \eqref{eq::prelimzerointegralbis} is used in the proof (see Remark~\ref{thm:topologicalcondition}).
-In particular, Proposition~\ref{thm:implfunctthmCMC} does not cover the case of CMC embeddings of manifolds with boundary. \end{rem} \end{section}
+This implies that CMC embeddings $\mathcal C^{2,\alpha}$-close to $x$ must be isometrically congruent to some $x_H$. \end{proof}

+\begin{rem} Observe that the assumption that $x(M)$ be the boundary of a bounded open subset of $\overline M$ cannot be omitted in Proposition~\ref{thm:implfunctthmCMC}, as equality \eqref{eq::prelimzerointegralbis} is used in the proof (see Remark~\ref{thm:topologicalcondition}).
+In particular, Proposition~\ref{thm:implfunctthmCMC} does not cover the case of CMC embeddings of manifolds with boundary (cf. Theorem D). \end{rem} \end{section}